-This page offers a high-level overview of the data protection landscape in Kenya, including any relevant laws, the challenges in implementing those laws, political willingness, and ongoing advocacy efforts.
+This page offers a high-level overview of the data protection landscape in Ecuador, including any relevant laws, the challenges in implementing those laws, political willingness, and ongoing advocacy efforts.

 Kenya passed its Data Protection Act and Data Protection Policy in November 2019.